Dr. Samuel Marks breaks the rules, again. This time they were his own....

 “Stop it, man.
 You’re being unfair.”

-“Unfair?”
+“Unfair?
+You're going to say I'm being unfair?”
 I saw a look in his eyes I hadn’t seen in decades.
 The look he had when he watched a building burn with a girl he fancied inside.

 “Beta dome to Samuel, come in Doctor Marks.”